 Transmission is a prominent federal issue because of a perceived need to improve reliability and reduce costs, transmission’s role in meeting national energy goals (such as increased use of renewable electricity), and the potential efficiency advantages of ‘Smart Grid’ modernization.

 One aspect of the Smart Grid is the automation necessary to allow two-way communication between the utility and its customers.
 Numerous agencies and organizations are involved in efforts to modernize the transmission grid.
-DOE sponsors R&D related to numerous technologies, including the Smart Grid.
+The DOE sponsors R&D related to numerous technologies, including the Smart Grid.

 Currently, three potential sites for nuclear expansion are under consideration.
-The utilities are waiting on the outcome of the Vogtle project, clarity on the outlook for natural gas supply, and higher electricity demand before setting construction start dates and making firm plans (see Table 8).
+The utilities are waiting on the outcome of the Vogtle project, clarity on the outlook for natural gas supply, and electricity demand before setting construction start dates and making firm plans (see Table 8).

 TABLE 8.
 POTENTIAL NUCLEAR CAPACITY EXPANSION

 Sources: Fermi Unit 3, South Texas Project Units 3 and 4, Turkey Point Units 6 and 7.

 Note: ABWR — advanced boiling water reactor; AP1000 — advanced passive 1000 reactor; COL — combined licence; OL — operating licence.
 ESBWR is interpreted as economic simplified boiling water reactor for the US version, and US-APWR as US advanced pressurized water reactor.